 After receiving the life-changing diagnosis of Alzheimer’s disease or another form of dementia, the need for additional care becomes a question of when, not if.
 One of the most important decisions will be choosing the right care and environment for your loved one.
-One option to consider is memory care.
+One option to consider is memory care for seniors.
 Let’s take a look into what memory care is, and how it can support your loved one.

 What is memory care?

 Memory care is specialized care for seniors living with Alzheimer’s disease or other forms of dementia.
 It’s offered in a secure residential environment with specially trained staff who help the residents stay safe, engaged, and in good quality of life.

 How is memory care different from other types of care?